My Racial Identity and Approach to Allyship Evolved as a 50-year-old Peace Corps Volunteer

 A switch was flipped for me during the after-service routine of raising a glass in honor of our deceased friend.
 We made comments about needing to live life better and take more time to be with family.
 We resolved to focus on moving outside of our comfort zones and have life-expanding adventures.
 Little did I know, my response to this loss-based inflection point would subsequently change my life and the trajectory of my social work career for the next 10 years.

-For 18 years I had taught university level courses focused on navigating intercultural diversity and inclusion, power, and privilege.
-I had earned more leadership accolades than the average bear, so I was sure I had the basic tools for success as a Peace Corps Volunteer.
+For 18 years, I taught university level courses focused on navigating intercultural diversity and inclusion, power, and privilege.
+I earned more leadership accolades than the average bear, so I was sure I had the basic tools for success as a Peace Corps Volunteer.

 During my first six months of service, every aspect of my identity and hard-fought success, which allowed me to walk with pride and with my head held high (contrary to a childhood of introversion and fearfulness), was challenged in ways that, numerous times a week, brought me to tears.
 I mumbled curse words under my breath, wondering why I signed up to feel long-buried feelings that alternated between racial shame and anger.